-- whether the LADO is happy for the setting to pursue an internal investigation without input from the LADO, or how the LADO wants to proceed - whether the LADO thinks the person concerned should be suspended, and whether they have any other suggestions about the actions the designated person has taken to ensure the safety of the children and staff attending the setting - The designated person records details of discussions and liaison with the LADO including dates, type of contact, advice given, actions agreed and updates on the child's case file. - Parents are not normally informed until discussion with the LADO has taken place, however in some circumstances the designated person may need to advise parents of an incident involving their child straight away, for example if the child has been injured and requires medical treatment. - Staff do not investigate the matter unless the LADO has specifically advised them to investigate internally.
+- A child protection referral is made by the designated person if required.
+The LADO, line managers and local safeguarding children's services can advise on whether a child protection referral is required. - The designated person asks for clarification from the LADO on the following areas: - what actions the designated person must take next and when and how the parents of the child are informed of the allegation - whether or not the LADO thinks a criminal offence may have occurred and whether the police should be informed and if so who will inform them - whether the LADO is happy for the setting to pursue an internal investigation without input from the LADO, or how the LADO wants to proceed - whether the LADO thinks the person concerned should be suspended, and whether they have any other suggestions about the actions the designated person has taken to ensure the safety of the children and staff attending the setting - The designated person records details of discussions and liaison with the LADO including dates, type of contact, advice given, actions agreed and updates on the child's case file. - Parents are not normally informed until discussion with the LADO has taken place, however in some circumstances the designated person may need to advise parents of an incident involving their child straight away, for example if the child has been injured and requires medical treatment. - Staff do not investigate the matter unless the LADO has specifically advised them to investigate internally.
 Guidance should also be sought from the LADO regarding whether or not suspension should be considered.
 The person dealing with the allegation must take steps to ensure that the immediate safety of children, parents and staff is assured.
-It may be that in the short-term measures other than suspension, such as requiring a staff member to be office based for a day, or ensuring they do not work unsupervised, can be employed until contact is made with the LADO and advice given. - The designated safeguarding lead ensures staff fill in 06.1b Safeguarding incident reporting form. - If after discussion with the designated person, the LADO decides that the allegation is not obviously false, and there is cause to suspect that the child/ren is suffering or likely to suffer significant harm, then the LADO will normally refer the allegation to children's social care. - If notification to Ofsted is required the designated person will inform Ofsted as soon as possible, but no later than 14 days after the event has occurred.
-The designated safeguarding lead will liaise with the designated officer about notifying Ofsted. - The designated safeguarding lead ensures that the 06.1c Confidential safeguarding incident report form is completed and sent to the designated officer.
-If the designated officer is unavailable their equivalent must be contacted, for childminders who are registered with a childminding agency, this may be the named person within the agency. - Avenues such as performance management or coaching and supervision of staff will also be used instead of disciplinary procedures where these are appropriate and proportionate.
-If an allegation is ultimately upheld the LADO may also offer a view about what would be a proportionate response in relation to the accused person. - The designated safeguarding lead must consider revising or writing a new risk assessment where appropriate, for example if the incident related to an instance where a member of staff has physically intervened to ensure a child's safety, or if an incident relates to a difficulty with the environment such as where parents and staff are coming and going and doors are left open. - · All allegations are investigated even if the person involved resigns or ceases to be a volunteer.
+It may be that in the short-term measures other than suspension, such as requiring a staff member to be office based for a day, or ensuring they do not work unsupervised, can be employed until contact is made with the LADO and advice given. - The designated person ensures staff fill in Safeguarding incident reporting form. - If after discussion with the designated person, the LADO decides that the allegation is not obviously false, and there is cause to suspect that the child/ren is suffering or likely to suffer significant harm, then the LADO will normally refer the allegation to children's social care.

+- If notification to Ofsted is required the designated person will inform Ofsted as soon as possible, but no later than 14 days after the event has occurred.
+The designated person will liaise with the designated officer about notifying Ofsted. - The designated person ensures that the Confidential safeguarding incident report form is completed and sent to the designated officer.
+If the designated officer is unavailable their equivalent must be contacted. - Avenues such as performance management or coaching and supervision of staff will also be used instead of disciplinary procedures where these are appropriate and proportionate.
+If an allegation is ultimately upheld the LADO may also offer a view about what would be a proportionate response in relation to the accused person. - The designated person must consider revising or writing a new risk assessment where appropriate, for example if the incident related to an instance where a member of staff has physically intervened to ensure a child's safety, or if an incident relates to a difficulty with the environment such as where parents and staff are coming and going and doors are left open. - All allegations are investigated even if the person involved resigns or ceases to be a volunteer.